leaktk/docs/ARCHITECTURE.md

 needed to be sent over HTTP, a server component could be spun up that wraps a scanner pool to handle requests and responses.

+### Enrichers & Filters

+Enrichers take scan results and add extra information, such as tags, to indicate that the leak has been verified or they can add new fields for additional context.
+An enricher MAY add fields or modify them but SHOULD NOT remove fields.

+Filters are mainly for deduping scan results over time, but any kind of filter that takes a scan result and optionally returns a scan result can be added.
+Filters may also remove items from lists, for example they may remove alert tags if additional analysis indicates the result is a false positive.

+These two are grouped together becaue a the same bit of code could act as both a filter and as an enricher.

+### Forwarders

+Forwarders take the final enriched message, formats it and sends it to an external source like a SIEM, sends an email, etc. These aren't expected to have any stdout.

 ### Monitors

 Monitors watch sources for changes.
 When a change happens, it emits a source event.